jrs-coding-school/git-camp/intro/index.md

 ### DEMO: Create a repository, checking the status, and staging changes

-Demonstrate the following commands wihtin our new NodeJS project:
+Demonstrate the following commands within our new NodeJS project:

 ```
 $ git init